We live in a hyped world. Anybody who screams "This or that is bad" has a better chance of getting heard than the ones who offer solutions.

 That is why I offer only blogs with real solutions.
 If I have nothing to contribute I don't blog.

 And, while thousands of people read my blogs, unlike the hyped blogs they are not been shared thousands of times.

 Maybe, because some of the thousands of readers thought, "Ghee, this might work.
 I better keep this to myself."
 Though this concept thinking is understandable, please ponder the consequences.

-Whenever a "good blog isn't winning" an inferior blog is winning
+Whenever a "good blog isn't winning" an inferior blog "wins"

 As an example:

 The 5 Most Common Mistakes When Seeking Book Reviews From Amazon Top Reviewers

 Please note: Though this is still clever advice, in the meantime Amazon disconnected their top reviewers' email addresses (I'll get to this in a bit.) - In contrast

 2) An Inferior blog [I am not naming names] might state:

 "...
 Just tailor this template and send it to top reviewers..."